NU-CUCIS/EBSD-indexing/README.md

 ## Installation Requirements

 Pyton 2.7

 numpy 1.15.4

 TensorFlow 1.12

 Theano 1.0.1

 h5py 2.9.0

 Package Contents
 ================
-`benchmark_batch.py` - implementation of a benchmark system 1-NN method with batch sizes based on dictionary look-up.
+* `benchmark_batch.py` - implementation of a benchmark system 1-NN method with batch sizes based on dictionary look-up.
 Algorithm:

-`dictionary.py` - data loading and preprocessing for labeling and benchmarking.
+* `dictionary.py` - data loading and preprocessing for labeling and benchmarking.

-`load_data.py` - data loading and preprocessing for training the CNN model from the .h5 files.
+* `load_data.py` - data loading and preprocessing for training the CNN model from the .h5 files.

-`model.py` - code for training CNN model.
+* `model.py` - code for training CNN model.

-`compute_disorientation.py` - implementation of a differential approximation to the disorientation function between two pairs of orientations using TensorFlow with minibatch processing for speed up.
+* `compute_disorientation.py` - implementation of a differential approximation to the disorientation function between two pairs of orientations using TensorFlow with minibatch processing for speed up.
-`train_utils.py` - utility code for training the model.
+* `train_utils.py` - utility code for training the model.

-`training-data` - Please follow the README file inside the folder to download the required dataset.
+* `training-data` - Please follow the README file inside the folder to download the required dataset.

-'sample' - contains log file from running the model on the dataset used in the paper [1].
+* `sample` - contains log file from running the model on the dataset used in the paper [1].

 To Run
 ======

 The CNN model can be run by using the following command:

 `python model.py`

 The training files and test/validation files are hard coded in the code along with the CNN model architecture and hyperparameters.
 The training dataset is a collection of 60x60 EBSD images with orientation angles in Euler angles.
 The code contains the required preprocessing and scaling done before the actual training of the model.